Find Trade Colleges

 Ogeechee Technical College undergraduate students pay an average of $5,540 in tuition and fees each year.

-You’ll be in good company if you decide to attend Richmond Community College.
-It ranked #4 on our 2023 Best Value Construction Trades Associate Degree Schools in the Southeast Region list.
+You’ll join some of the best and brightest minds around you if you attend Richmond Community College.
+The school came in at #4 on this year’s Best Value Construction Trades Associate Degree Schools in the Southeast Region list.
 Located in the distant town of Hamlet, Richmond Community College is a public college with a small student population.

 Richmond Community College undergraduate students pay an average of $8,680 in tuition and fees each year.